Minamilad162/IPSUM/README.md

 # IPSuM

+In master branch:

-* In This Project I created a full scenario include JavaScript for the 4 designs in figma:
+* I created a full scenario include JavaScript for the 4 designs in figma:

   You Can find it in html file called "Full Scenario.html"